Scalable method for mean field control with kernel interactions via random Fourier features: Mean Field Control Problems with Kernel Interactions

 The corresponding objective functional is the average over the total $N$ agents:

-Hence, the \textbf{$N$-agents control problem} is to seek $\underline{\bm{\alpha}}^\ast\in\cA^N$ such that $J^N(\underline{\bm{\alpha}}^\ast)=\inf_{\underline{\bm{\alpha}}\in \cA^N} J^N(\underline{\bm{\alpha}}).$ Under suitable assumptions (see, e.g., \citealt{lacker2017limit,djete2022mckean} and~\citep[Section 6.1.3]{carmona2018probabilistic2} for precise assumptions and rigorous proofs), the optimal control rule for the MFC problem can be shown to serve as an approximate optimal control rule (all agents use the same control rule) for the $N$-agents problem, with $N$ large enough.
+Hence, the \textbf{$N$-agents control problem} is to seek $\underline{\bm{\alpha}}^\ast\in\cA^N$ such that $J^N(\underline{\bm{\alpha}}^\ast)=\inf_{\underline{\bm{\alpha}}\in \cA^N} J^N(\underline{\bm{\alpha}}).$ Under some regularity conditions for the drift coefficient $b$, cost functions $f,g$, and additional convexity assumption for $f,g$ (see the detailed statements in Assumption \textbf{Control of MKV Dynamics} in~\citep[Section 6.4.1]{carmona2018probabilistic})), the optimal control rule for the MFC problem can be shown to serve as an approximate optimal control rule (all agents use the same control rule) for the $N$-agents problem, with $N$ large enough (see Theorem 6.16 in~\citep{carmona2018probabilistic2}).
 Furthermore, the control of the MFC problem has the advantage of being decentralized in the sense that it depends only on the individual state and not on the states of all agents.
-Mathematically, the optimal control of the MFC problem is a function $\alpha^\ast: [0,T]\times\RR^d\to \mathbb{A}$, which can be used as a decentralized control which is approximately optimal for $N$-agents problem in the sense that
+Mathematically, the optimal control of the MFC problem is in feedback form, which is given by a function $a^\ast: [0,T]\times\RR^d\to\mathbb{A}$.
+This function $a^*$ can be used to construct a decentralized control strategy for $N$-agents problem, which is approximately optimal in the sense that

-where for each $i\in[N], \alpha^i_t=\alpha^\ast(t,X^i_t), t\in[0,T]$, and $\epsilon(N)\to 0$ as $N\to\infty$.
+where for each $i\in[N], \alpha^{*,i}_t=a^\ast(t,X^i_t), t\in[0,T]$, and $\epsilon(N)\to 0$ as $N\to\infty$.
 Note that in general, a feedback control for each agent is a function $\alpha:[0,T]\times(\RR^d)^N\to\mathbb{A}$, which depends on the states of all agents.